Artisan-Lab/RULF/src/bootstrap/README.md

 build/

   # Location where the stage0 compiler downloads are all cached.
 This directory
-  # only contains the tarballs themselves as they're extracted elsewhere.
+  # only contains the tarballs themselves, as they're extracted elsewhere.
   cache/
     2015-12-19/
     2016-01-15/